25 August 2018

 Another reason to provide an explanation for each and every model you deliver is on the hopes this may trigger some unforeseen innovation in business practices.
 Usually that occurs on the back of “insight” – some revelation that occurred in the process of building or refining the model.
 The data exploration phase often sheds light on consumer behavior, for instance.
 And otherwise the explanation that accompanies your model might.

 This is undoubtedly the reason that pays off least often.
 However, when it does, it can be a whopper.
 Some 15 years ago I built a model to predict acquisition of first-time mortgages.
-I noticed an unusual cluster of customers that were characterized by three things: they had high income (> $250K), yet very low mortgage amounts (< $100K), and they were pretty much the only customers to purchase their mortgage through the call center (which at the time was highly unusual to begin with).
+I noticed an unusual cluster of customers that were characterized by three things: they had high income (> $250K), yet very low mortgage amounts (< $100K), and they were pretty much the only customers to purchase their mortgage through the call center (which at the time was still highly unusual).
 Since this was their first mortgage with my client’s company, I concluded this must be their second mortgage.
-This might be considered an ‘oversized’ home equity loan.
+You might consider it an ‘oversized’ home equity loan.

-The final reason, arguably the most “obvious” one, is to provide an explanation so that your business stakeholders more easily embraces use of a model.
-To improve your odds that it actually gets implemented.
+The final reason, arguably the most “obvious” one, is to provide an explanation so that your business stakeholders more readily embraces use of a model.
+This is meant to improve your odds that it actually gets implemented.
 In case you are wondering: tons of data science work gets delivered at great expense and tremendous effort, only to wind up as shelf ware.
 Facilitating adoption, “marketing” the fruits of you labor if you may, is tremendously important.
 Contributing to the data science value chain emphatically does not stop when you deliver your model.
 After all this effort, would you leave adoption to chance?
 Of course not!

 Data science models are increasingly becoming a “commodity”: the process of data gathering and deriving a predictive or explanatory model can be standardized.
 It can even be automated to a large extent, like with this neat H2O product.
 I don’t expect data scientists to go the way of the dodo like many credit underwriters did, though.
 One of the (main) reasons for that is because building the model is only one part of the equation.
 In my mind, framing the problem, and overseeing implementation and model monitoring, will not be automated any time soon.